mozilla/miracle/docs/deploy.rst

 ===============

-Both roles expect to have access from inside the Docker containers to the ElastiCache Redis instance, the RDS Postgres instance, Sentry and the StatsD daemon.
+Both roles expect to have access from inside the Docker containers to the ElastiCache Redis instance, the Sentry and the StatsD daemon.

-Only the worker role should have access to the Amazon S3 bucket from inside the docker container.
+Only the worker role should have access to the RDS Postgres instance and the Amazon S3 bucket from inside the docker container.

-It needs both read and write access to its bucket, so permissions:
+ It needs both read and write access to the bucket, so permissions:

 * ``s3:AbortMultipartUpload``
 * ``s3:DeleteObject``